The Genomics Paradox: Proven Technology, Limited Access

 Turning Discovery Into Value

-Embedding genomics into everyday clinical workflows: for industry and patients alike, the case is compelling.
 For pharmaceutical companies, the economics are pressing: the average cost of bringing a therapy to market exceeds $2.6 billion, yet nine out of ten trials fail.
 Genomics has been rapidly updating this equation, enabling more precise patient stratification and trial designs that improve efficiency and probability of success.
+Examples such as Vertex Pharmaceuticals’s cystic fibrosis therapies, which generated nearly $9 billion in 2023 and are projected for further growth, show the scale of opportunity when genomic insights guide development.

 The Revolution will not be Normalized